What We Offer

 Join Us Today:

-The Dangers in Up-front Commissions
+Danger in Up-front Commissions

 As an investment intermediary, we have long been critics of the payment of up-front commissions by product providers to brokers or intermediaries in the Irish marketplace.
 We believe it encourages the selling of financial and investment products rather than the provision of impartial advice, which is what the consumer is clearly entitled to.
 This article explains why we believe that up-front commissions act against the customers best interests and why such commissions continue to distort the market in financial and investment advice.